Cladribine (Generic Name)

 - Redness, pain, warmth, or burning at the IV site

-Notify your doctor or nurse as soon as possible if you have any of the following symptoms:
+Call your doctor or nurse as soon as possible if you get any of these symptoms:

-- Nausea unrelieved by prescribed medication
+- Nausea that is not relieved by prescribed medicines

-- Persistent loss of appetite or loss of five pounds or more in one week
+- Lasting loss of appetite or rapid weight loss of five pounds in a week

 - Rash that is not relieved by prescribed medicines